ElvisWang2010/WROFE-2025/README.md

 ## Obstacle Challenge

 ### Overview
 The obstacle challenge is a much more difficult version of the open challenge.
 In this challenge, there are red and green traffic pillars that the car must navigate around, as well as a parking lot.
 A red pillar indicates that the car should turn right to pass the pillar, and a green pillar indicates a left turn to pass the pillar.
 The car starts in a straight section or parking lot (for extra points) and must navigate 3 laps around the track avoiding obstacles.
-Once the 3 laps are finished the car must perform a difficult parallel parking maneuver for additional points.
+Once the 3 laps are finished the car can perform a difficult parallel parking maneuver for additional points.
+The parking lot is 1.5x the length of the car.
+In our case the parking lot will be about 24.5cm.

 #### Game Map
 <table>